ModUDuke/Causal-Inference-Introduction/chapter3.md

 ## Baseball Ad Campaign: Exploring the Data
 This series of question will test your knowledge on what we have learned so far, and will introduce some new functions.

 The Hammers decided to expand their sample to examine how effective their social media campaign was.
-They collected more information on how many games each individual attended per month, as well as how many ads they were served to each individual per month.
-In the following questions, let's find out whether these correlations still hold.
-To begin, let's first get acquainted with the provided dataframe, `Baseball`:
+They collected more information on the fans who were served promotional ads (their treatment group) and fans who were not served promotional ads (their control group).
+They determined how many games each individual attended per month and how many ads each individual was served in a given month.
+To begin our analysis of the ad campaign, let's first get acquainted with the provided dataframe, `Baseball`:

 *** =instructions
 - 1) Look at the first few rows of dataframe, `Baseball` with function `head`.